lud/tonka/spec.md

 input.
 Some inputs may only originate from an action, others only from a literal value (which should then be a param, but whatever).

-If the action defines an input to be a literal, it must export a cast_input(:my_key, term) function that will return a term of the expected type.
+If the action defines an input to be a static, it must export a cast_input(:my_key, term) function that will return a term of the expected type.